Vitamin D vs. D3: Differences and Similarities

 • Oral health: Calcium plays an important role in oral health by lowering the risks of gum disease and tooth decay as vitamin D helps calcium absorption in the body.

 • Diabetes prevention: While the evidence is not conclusive, vitamin D might prove to be helpful in preventing type one and two diabetes.
-This study shows that when vitamin D is combined with a calcium supplement, it can help lower the risk of getting type two diabetes.
+This study shows that when vitamin D is combined with a calcium supplement, it can help lower the risk of getting type two diabetes because it improves tolerance of glucose and insulin resistance.

-• Lower blood pressure: According to a recent review, vitamin D may be an effective way to treat high blood pressure.
+• Lower blood pressure: According to a recent review, vitamin D may be an effective way to treat high blood pressure by keeping blood vessels healthier and more flexible promoting better.
 Vitamin D deficiency, even in the short-term, can lead to high blood pressure and organ damage.
 Vitamin D supplements are becoming a popular way to treat these issues.

 • Weight loss: Low vitamin D levels are linked to obesity.
-One study shows that taking calcium and vitamin D supplements can help you lose weight and notes that the combination also has an appetite-suppressing effect.
+One study shows that taking calcium and vitamin D supplements can help you lose weight and notes that the combination also has an appetite-suppressing effect due to increased levels of serotonin -which aids in appetite control.

 • May help with depression: This review article shows a significant correlation between vitamin D deficiency and depression.
-What is unknown about the relationship is if the low vitamin D levels are the cause of depression or an effect of it.
+Another study, suggests the presence of Vitamin D receptors in the hippocampus, revealing that vitamin D is a potent modulator for the expression of neurotransmitters which act as antidepressants.
+What is unknown about the relationship is if the low vitamin D levels are the cause of depression or an effect of it .

 • Reduced cancer risk: There have been various studies about vitamin D levels and cancer that show that the vitamin may be effective in fighting different types of cancers.
 Increasing evidence shows the link between healthy vitamin D levels and a reduced risk of cancer.